-- 296. The applicant has submitted a Transport Assessment, ATA and VISSIM Model that has been accepted by the LHA, TfGM and NH as being robust.
+- 286. The applicant has submitted a Transport Assessment, ATA and VISSIM Model that has been accepted by the LHA, TfGM and NH as being robust.
 Through the modelling work the applicant has demonstrated that the implementation of the Park Avenue between M61 Junction 5 and North Road not only accommodates the traffic generation forecast from the development but also has considerable benefits to existing congestion experienced on the highway network, especially the removal of queueing traffic from the running lane of the M61.
-The implementation of Park Avenue in conjunction with highway improvements at Four Lane Ends and Park Road/Leigh Road/Cricketers Way mitigates the impact of development and results in an overall benefit to the highway network. - 297.
-The new access road from the M61, via Snydale Way, has been considered at length by National Highways and the local highways authority.
-They have concluded that, not only is it appropriate and that it will operate safely and efficiently, but that the proposed access arrangement will deliver material benefits for the local and strategic network by avoiding additional trips through Chequerbent roundabout and diverting additional trips away from this already congested junction. - 298.
+The implementation of Park Avenue in conjunction with highway improvements at Four Lane Ends and Park Road/Leigh Road/Cricketers Way mitigates the impact of development and results in an overall benefit to the highway network. - 287.
 From a Strategic perspective, the applicant's highway infrastructure delivers a key component of a wider transport corridor as set out in the Greater Manchester 2040 Transport Strategy Delivery Plan and Bolton Local Implementation Plan for improved east-west connectivity across Wigan and Bolton.
 In effect, the Applicant's infrastructure is delivering a large proportion of the Council's aspirations for a Westhoughton Bypass and doing so by integrating investment with development.
-And the proposals will not hinder the ultimate achievement of this objective. - 299.
+And the proposals will not hinder the ultimate achievement of this objective. - 288.
 The Proposed Development will (like the Consented Scheme) result in significant trip generation but, with mitigation in place (which is considered to result in a greater level of highways benefits than the proposals associated with the Consented Scheme), it will have an overall positive impact on the local highway network.
 The benefits to the local highway network should be afforded positive weight in the planning balance.